birinders/RT-Engine/README.md

 ### Why I made this project-
 I built this project as my Computer Graphics project submission in my 6th semester.
 The assignment required us to build any 2d project using the OpenGL toolkit for C++, but that didn't feel adequate for the opportunity at hand.
 Since ray tracing in computer games always piqued my interest, this presented the perfect opportunity to integrate these common interests.
 Hence, it was decided that this project shall be built from ground up, with no external dependencies.

+### Reminder- The multiprocessing update has been deployed!
+(Run the '''git pull''' command to update your version)

 This engine is implemented in C++ due to the extremely strict performance requirements of the project.
 A 16:9, 1080p image at 100x Anti-Aliasing Sampling with 50+ spheres of mixed types takes nearly 20 minutes to render a single frame in C++.
 Another reason for this relatively slow performance even in C++ is the lack of GPU leverage, or even the other CPU cores, as the application is currently entirely single-threaded.
 We can make monumental speed gains by introducing multi-processing and parallelization into the program, such that each individual process is responsible for rendering its own independent part of the frame.
 Therefore, while Python would've significantly cut down on the development time, the project would've been practically unusable at Python's runtime speed.